dgraph-io/dgraph-docs/content/query-language/cascade-directive.md

 ## Cascade Performance

-The cascade directive processes the nodes post-query, but pre-return.
-This means that all of the nodes that would normally be returned if there was no cascade applied are still touched in the internal query process.
+The cascade directive processes the nodes after the query but before the return.
+This means that all of the nodes that would normally be returned if there was no `@cascade` applied are still touched in the internal query process.
-In some situations where a query would normally return a very high amount of nodes and the cascade results in a much smaller set of nodes, there may be better alternatives to using or improving cascade performance in a query.
+When a query returns a high amount of nodes and the cascade results in a small set of nodes, there might be better alternatives to improve the cascade performance.

 ### Cascade with `var` blocks

-Many of the above examples could be replaced entirely using [`var` blocks]({{< relref "multiple-query-blocks.md#var-blocks" >}}) instead of utilizing `@cascade`.
-The performance impacts of using `var` blocks is that it reduces the graph that is needed to be touched to formulate the final results.
+The performance impact of using `var` blocks is that it reduces the graph that needs to be touched to generate the final results.
+For example, many of the previous examples could be replaced entirely using [`var` blocks]({{< relref "multiple-query-blocks.md#var-blocks" >}}) instead of utilizing `@cascade`.

-Here is an alternative query to _"Find the Indiana Jones movie that was written by the same person who wrote a Star Wars movie and was produced by the same person who produced Jurassic World"_ without using a cascade directive:
+Here is an alternative query to _"Find the Indiana Jones movie that was written by the same person who wrote a Star Wars movie and was produced by the same person who produced Jurassic World"_ without using a `@cascade` directive:

 {{< runnable >}}
 {